ryanjmurph/Digisign/digisign/readme.md

 Before running the docker container, you need to set the following environment variables in a `.env` file.
 You may also copy the `.env.example` file and rename it to `.env`:

-To run the docker container, run the following command:
+To run the docker container, run the following command in the application directory:

 ```bash
 docker-compose up